openedx/openedx-events/docs/concepts/event-bus.rst

 Open edX Events provides an abstract implementation of the `publish/subscribe messaging pattern`_ (pub/sub), which is the chosen pattern for the event bus implementation, as explained in :doc:`openedx-proposals:architectural-decisions/oep-0052-arch-event-bus-architecture`.
 It implements two abstract classes, `EventProducer`_ and `EventConsumer`_, which allow concrete implementations of the event bus based on different message brokers, such as Pulsar.

 This abstraction allows for developers to implement their own concrete implementations of the event bus in their own plugins.
 There are currently two implementations of the event bus, Redis (`event-bus-redis`_) and Kafka (`event-bus-kafka`_).
 Redis streams is a data structure that acts like an append-only log, and Kafka is a distributed event streaming application.
-Both implementations handle event production and consumption using technology-specific methods..
+Both implementations handle event production and consumption using technology-specific methods.

 Architectural Diagram
 *********************